SAEON/seacrifog/README.md

 ```

 **Create a database**
-Create a database called `seacrifog`, and run the [SQL query to create the schema](src/db/sql/migration/schema.sql) manually in DBeaver/or some IDE
+Create a database called `seacrifog`, and run the [SQL query to create the schema](src/db/sql/migration/schema.sql) manually in DBeaver/or some IDE (this should run automatically on API startup).

 **Setup the DB**
 The .backup file is from an older version of PostgreSQL and some PostgreSQL clients don't read it as a result.
 DBeaver - a decent, free DB IDE - has a PostgreSQL client that works by default (but any PostgreSQL client should work).

 1. Log into a running PostGIS server
-2. Create a DB called `seacrifog` with appropriate permissions
+2. Create a DB called `seacrifog_old`
-3. Run the `api/src/db/sql/schema.sql` file to create the schema (this will be an empty DB with the correct tables)
-2. Restore `api/src/db/seacrifog.backup` to get the prototype data
+3. Restore ([seacrifog-prototype.backup](api/src/db)) to this database.
+It's located in this repository at `api/src/db/`
+4. Make sure that `FORCE_DB_RESET` is set to `true` (See below)

+**NOTE**: _This only runs automatically for local development.
+When deploying to a server, adjust the credentials of the dblink connection and run the script manually_

+Once the `seacrifog_old` backup is restored, on application startup a new database will be initialized (`seacrifog`).
 The old data will be migrated to a new schema and the CSVs located in `api/src/db/csvs` will be imported as well.
 These are dummy data that are the result of work outputs prior to Work Package 5.4.

 #### Work in the context of the API package
 All the commands need to be run from the root of the API.
 Starting in the root of the seacrifog repository: